 About the Project:

-The Indian Hills Development is in its fourth year of a program to replace over 46,000 feet of water main (roughly 8.8 miles).
+The Indian Hills Development is in a multi-year program to replace over 46,000 feet of water main (roughly 8.8 miles).

 Connecticut Water will be replacing about 8,400 feet, or more than 1.5 miles, of old water main in the Indian Hills neighborhood.
 Please check back for additional information.

 This project is being done through Connecticut Water’s Water Infrastructure and Conservation Adjustment (WICA).
 Systematically replacing aging pipes is part of our continuing effort to provide a reliable supply of high quality drinking water and world-class service to customers.
 This project will help us to conserve water, a precious natural resource, by replacing old pipe that is more likely to leak underground than newer ductile iron pipe.
 Day time construction can be anticipated.